mramshaw/vgo/README.md

  by specifying `GO111MODULE=on` prior to the `go` command - as can be seen below.
  Presumably with later releases this will become the default option.]

+## To Remove

+As `vgo` is no longer required with Golang 1.11 (and later) it may be removed.

+The command to run to remove `vgo`:

+    $ go clean -i golang.org/x/vgo

+This will leave some cruft in the various Go build and test caches, which seems to be consistent with most of the other package managers (such as `npm` et al).
+In practice, the normal procedure seems to be to either delete the caches when disk space is needed or else to virtualize the build process (by using either `docker` or `vagrant`).

+For a dry run of the above command:

+    $ go clean -n -i golang.org/x/vgo

+As noted above, this will still leave some remaining cruft which may be cleaned up manually.

+UPDATE: It seems that specifying `GO111MODULE=on` installs `vgo` as a dependency, which feels like a bit of a bodge.
+Perhaps this will be eliminated with later versions of Go.

+Presumably the build and test caches can be cleaned out as follows:

+    $ go clean -cache -testcache -modcache

+[Add an `-x` option to see the remove commands as they are executed.]

+At least with `npm` it is possible to define build and runtime dependencies.

+It would be nice if `vgo` had this level of flexibility.

 ## To Use

 The command to run to build the project: